Mikikn/gender-pay-gap-project/README.md

-Project Title: Analyzing the Gender Pay Gap in the Banking and Finance Sector: A Comprehensive Approach
+Project Title: Analyzing the Gender Pay Gap in the Finance Sector: A Comprehensive Approach

 Outcome 1: Develop a project plan to address the problem.